fcbjimmy/rockpaperscissors/frontend/README.md

 # todo

 - Create and join Room and set the number of players ✅
-- Test playing with just two players and put number of players in the if condition
+- Test playing with just two players and put number of players in the if condition ✅
-- Need to attach the room number to socket emit event (server and client)
+- Need to attach the room number to socket emit event (server and client) ✅
+- show the opponent choice in the frontend
 - Test playing with three and four
 - Make the logic to determine the winner when the room needs 3 or 4 players
 - client side need to be able to handle multiplayer